2018 Guide to Why you NEED Search Engine Optimization

 SEO = Secret Sauce to your Marketing Mix

 With today’s over-advertised to population, your marketing channels need to be synergistic, painting a picture and telling a story about your organization and the solution/product you provide and how that solution/product will impact your customers.
+This is one of the best ways you can gain an advantage against your competitors, and the more unique and strategic you can be, the better your site will fare.

 This means that businesses NEED to have multiple marketing channels in place to provide the points of presence necessary to impact that sales cycle.